vkostyukov/la4j/ESOF-docs/Report3.md

 The process view addresses concurrency, distribution, integrators, performance,and scalability, etc. UML diagrams to represent process view include the activity diagram.

+Activity diagram is another important diagram in UML to describe dynamic aspects of the system.
+Activity diagram is basically a flow chart to represent the flow form one activity to another activity.
+The activity can be described as an operation of the system.
+So the control flow is drawn from one operation to another.
+This flow can be sequential, branched or concurrent.
+Activity diagrams deals with all type of flow control by using different elements like fork, join etc.

 ##Contributors